Pediatric Pathology Fellowship Program

 Surgical pathology

-The fellow must preview the daily operating room list and become familiar with patients in the hospital.
-The fellow must be alert for procedures likely to require a frozen section diagnosis.
+The fellow must preview the daily operating room list and be alert for procedures likely to require a frozen section diagnosis.
+The fellow must become familiar with patient clinical histories, including pertinent clinical questions and potential treatment implications that may arise following pathologic diagnosis.

 In those cases in which electron microscopy is performed, the fellow reviews the photographs with the attending pathologist prior to the final sign out.
 An attending pathologist will be available to answer questions and assist with difficult cases at all times.

-The hematopathology rotation integrates a myriad of findings to generate a unified and comprehensive diagnosis.
-During the rotation, the fellow will be exposed to the numerous components of the hematopathology service.
+Elective experience in Hematopathology includes opportunities to integrate a myriad of findings to generate a unified and comprehensive diagnosis through exposure to the numerous components of the hematopathology service.
 These components include morphology and immunohistochemistry of biopsy sections, bone marrow aspirate smears, peripheral blood smears, cytochemistry, flow cytometry, cytogenetics, molecular diagnosis and clinical history.

 Autopsy pathology

-While rotating through the autopsy service, the fellow is primarily responsible for handling, sampling and describing tissues and gross findings as well as reviewing the pertinent literature.
+While rotating through the autopsy service, the fellow is primarily responsible for external and internal gross examination, dissection and evisceration, and sampling of tissues as well as reviewing the pertinent literature.
 All autopsies are performed under the supervision of a staff pathologist.

 After examining the microscopic slides, the fellow writes a preliminary autopsy report and then reviews the slides and discusses the case with the attending pathologist.
 Pertinent clinical information and clinical laboratory findings are incorporated into the final report.